ucsc-ospo/ucsc-ospo.github.io/content/project/osre25/UNL/KALLM/index.md

 - **Installation of SmolLM2 from the official Git Repo:** The open-source implementation of SmolLM2 engine (hereon referred to as smollm plainly) is available on [GitHub] (https://github.com/huggingface/smollm/tree/main/tools/smol_tools).
 The project primarily focuses on language reasoning and hence we limit ourselves to the SmolLM2 implementation and forego other forks of SmolLM such as the SmolVLM family.
   - The project needs to be sanity checked by installing the engine on local computers.
   - Following that, the students are to familiarize themselves with basic workflow such as running a sample code using the pretrained model.
 The instructions for installing SmolLM are located under the “tools” at smollm/tools/smol-tools subfolder.
   - Next step is to train the SmolLM using the prepackaged Transformer model called “HF://mlc-ai/SmolLM2-1.7B-Instruct-q0f16-MLC".
-The instructions are provided [here] (https://github.com/huggingface/smollm/tree/main/tools/smol_tools).
+The instructions are provided [here](https://github.com/huggingface/smollm/tree/main/tools/smol_tools).

 - **Implementation—KAT in SmolLM:** The smollm pretrained model is at smollm/tools/smollm_local_inference/mlc.py.
 The pretrained model is called "HF://mlc-ai/SmolLM2-1.7B-Instruct-q0f16-MLC".
 This is an MLP-based Transformer.
 However, we will train the smollm with transformers ourselves with the same model as well as with KAT.
-  - A KAT implementation is available on GitHub at [ICLR2025] (https://github.com/Adamdad/kat).
+  - A KAT implementation is available on GitHub at [ICLR2025](https://github.com/Adamdad/kat).
 To implement KAT in smollm, we will replace the default Transformer (HF://mlc-ai/SmolLM2-1.7B-Instruct-q0f16-MLC) with the open-source KAT mentioned above.

 - **Training SmolLM with default Transformer and with KAT:** This step will require compute resources and requires deployment of the implementation on Chameleon Cloud and/or National Research Platform (NRP).
 The mentors have access to these two testbeds and will provide the students access to those resources.
   - The first task of this step is to port to the implementation to Chameleon Cloud before the model can be trained.
 This task may require around a week’s worth of turnaround time and can be performed in parallel with steps 1 & 2 if needed.